coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-14-set-element-at-an-index-in-linkedlist.md

 This method returns **the element previously at the specified position.**

-I have given a java program to set an element at a particulat index in LinkedList.
+I have given a java program to set an element at a particular index in LinkedList.

 ```java
 import java.util.LinkedList;